-JAMES BROWN: Well, no one, I couldn’t get into television, I couldn’t get into movies.
-The record company was cutting my records up, and wouldn’t promote 'em, and wouldn't even send 'em out.
+JAMES BROWN: Well, no one to—I couldn’t get into television, couldn’t get into movies.
+The record company was cutting my records and wouldn’t promote them, wouldn’t even send them out.
 Why did all the black-owned record companies fold?
 Why?
 Because they were forced out by the big ones.
 Every one.
-And not just the black owned ones, all the small—I think you got two independents right now.
-A good friend of mine, Henry Stone, in Miami, Tone Records, he's being forced out.
-He’s a good friend of mine, you know, forced him out.
-And he’s not black, he’s jewish, but he’s being forced out.
-Name an independent record company?
+And not just the black-owned ones, all the small—I think you got two independents right now.
+A good friend of mine, Henry Stone, in Miami, Tone Records, he’s being forced out.
+He’s a good friend of mine.
+You know, forced him out.
+And he’s not black, he’s Jewish, but he’s being forced out.
+Name an independent record company.
 You name one.

 JON ALPERT: Is there one?

-JAMES BROWN: That’s what you’re saying, is there one?
-But when you were a little kid running around, James Brown.
-There was 300,000.
+JAMES BROWN: That’s what you’re saying: Is there one?
+But when you were a little kid running behind James Brown, there were 300,000.
 There’s not any now.

 JON ALPERT: So if you’re independent, you can’t get records out?